CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Figure 12 Optional Pre-Cleaner

-Lubricate the top element (yellow) with 2\~5cc of engine oil SAE-30.
-Lubricate bottom element (gray) with 13\~15cc of engine oil SAE-30 are completely squeeze out the excess oil from the element before installi.
-The air cleaner (Figure 13) on the engine side will hardly be contam if it is, however after cleaning the element with kerosene, dip it in n consisting of 3 parts of gasoline and 1 part of engine oil.
-Then tight squeeze outer primary element (sponge) and shake off well the inner secondary element before installing them.
+Lubricate the top element (yellow) with 2~5cc of engine oil SAE-30.
+Lubricate bottom element (gray) with 13~15cc of engine oil SAE-30.
+Completely squeeze out the excess oil from the element before installing.
+The air cleaner (Figure 13) on the engine side will hardly be contaminated.
+If it is, however, after cleaning the element with kerosene, dip it in a mixture consisting of 3 parts of gasoline and 1 part of engine oil.
+Then tightly squeeze the outer primary element (sponge) and shake off well the inner secondary element before installing them.

 Figure 13 Engine Air Cleaner